dallas-hall/kode-kloud-engineer/devops/ansible/ansible-block-in-file.md

 Please do not modify this file manually!
 ```

-> The `/var/www/html/index.html` file's user and group owner should be `apache` on all app servers.<br>The `/var/www/html/index.html` file's permissions should be `0777` on all app servers.<br>Note:<br><br>i.
-Validation will try to run the playbook using command ansible-playbook -i inventory playbook.yml so please make sure the playbook works this way without passing any extra arguments.<br>ii.
-Do not use any custom or empty marker for blockinfile module.
+> 3. The `/var/www/html/index.html` file's user and group owner should be `apache` on all app servers.
+> 4. The `/var/www/html/index.html` file's permissions should be `0755` on all app servers.

 ## Preliminary Steps